 Bullying can include hazing, threats, taunting, confinement, assault, demands for money, destruction of property, theft of valued possessions, name-calling, rumor spreading, and ostracism.
 What is the difference between teasing and bullying?

-Education is the key to stopping persistant bullying.
-Use the links and resources on the left of this page to learn more about bullying and how to report serious bullying incidents.
+Education is the key to stopping persistent bullying.
+Use the links and resources on the right of this page to learn more about bullying and how to report serious bullying incidents.